ArdaAsci/Caption2Image/data/README.txt

+NOTE: The actual data is in the Google Drive link given in the repo description !!

 data/encoded_test_captions.pt --------------> Test captions encoded by CLIP model as torch.Tensor data/encoded_test_X.pt ---------------------> Test images encoded by CLIP model as torch.Tensor data/encoded_train_captions.pt -------------> Train captions encoded by CLIP model as torch.Tensor